omnitex/dhara/NOTES.md

 TODO: classify common on device NAND flash ECC strength (relevant bit error rates, uncorrectable, standard requirements etc.)

 TODO: real HW benchmark? and/or over abstracted block device? how to classify performance?
+ - prolly need to do add verbose "debug prints" to Dhara/dhara_glue/spi_nand_flash and test on HW to capture the flow easier than going through the code

 cons?:
-- radix tree queue & dequeue journal, alt-pointers, garbage collection, repacking == quite intricate implementation when compared to legacy
+- radix tree queue & dequeue journal, alt-pointers, garbage collection, repacking == quite intricate implementation when compared to legacy (A)
-- if each page write "emits" a journal update, that's slow but safe. potential (dynamic maybe? where to get heuristics) settings? e.g. combine multiple requests to a batch? if they come in some time window or something?
+- if each page write "emits" a journal update, that's slow but safe. potential (dynamic maybe? where to get heuristics) settings?
+TODO: I'm still confused on what exactly is the journal, there are checkpoint pages but when are those written? e.g. combine multiple requests to a batch? if they come in some time window or something?
 - currently the metadata (what is that exactly idk yet) does not use any (?)
 "OOB" areas, meaning it uses the main user areas of the pages, not any spare areas that are accessible (and have from what I've seen quite a fixed structure, is that from ONFI?)

+(A) comparing to "legacy" WL https://github.com/espressif/esp-idf/tree/master/components/wear_levelling
+- legacy on NOR flash, 4KB sector size vs. NAND where each page is 2048/4096 + some OOB
+- legacy had multiple counters (incrementing at diferent rates based on erase operations performed) + a simple calculation for logical->physical sector to access in the given address space
+- legacy did write to flash in minimal chunks of 16 B ("pos update record") !!!
+NAND can only write a full page, potentially partial-page programming (need to follow datasheet instructions so on-chip ECC works correctly) meaning an absolutely different approach is necessary
+- so Dhara does only full page writes, correct? which would be the easiest approach, not fussing over partial page writes
+- only 4 partial page programs allowed on a single page
+- NOP == "number of partial programs"